 Both Manitoba Business Investor Stream pathways operate on an Expression of Interest (EOI) system whereby prospective applicants submit their intention to apply to the program.

 First, eligible candidates make their EOI by creating an online profile.
 The profiles of eligible candidates are placed in the BIS EOI pool with other eligible candidates, and are assigned a score based on answers provided.
-Candidates are ranked according to their point total under the unique BIS Adaptability Assessment Matrix (anchor to section below).
+Candidates are ranked according to their point total under the unique BIS Adaptability Assessment Matrix.
 Points are awarded for age, business knowledge, business experience, net worth, proficiency in Canada’s official languages, and enhanced settlement factors (such as a spouse or common-law partner’s language proficiency, previous visit(s) to Manitoba, and other factors).

 The highest-scoring candidates are invited to apply to the BIS.
 This invitation comes in the form of a Letter of Advice to Apply (LAA).
 After receiving a LAA, candidates will have only 60 days to submit a complete application to the Government of Manitoba.